jacquessham/StockAnalytics/Readme.md

 Coming Soon...

 ## Part 3 - Prediction on S&P 500
 S&P 500 is the benchmark of the stock performance in the US market.
 Able to make prediction of the performance of S&P 500 is a valuable to invest in stocks or future contracts.
-In this part, I am going to build a prediction model to make prediction on S&P 500 in the future 52 weeks.
+In this part, I am going to build a prediction model to make prediction on S&P 500 in the future 6 months.
 Please find more detail in the [S&P 500 Prediction Model](SP500Prediction).

 ## Part 4 - Airline Stock Price vs. Crude Oil Price
 Fuel is one of the major expense of airlines.
 In this part, I am going to investigate how crude oil price affects on airlines stock price of different airlines and make analysis of selected airlines.